davincif/winprovit_test/README.md

 In addition to this breaf explanation, in fact I consider this explanation to come in addition with what I'm about to inform: the code if full of usefull coments, in such a way that, in possesion of a good IDE (such as [VsCode](https://code.visualstudio.com/)) by hovering the methods and functions of the system you're gonna be presented with a fear bit of information about it.

 Unfortunantely, it's was not possible better to closely tight the arguments and it's types together in the documentation and intelisence due to the language of choice.

+## Testing
+The environment is set up with jest and babel.
+But I didn't made any real teste with it.
+Yes, I know it was required.

 #### Best Wishes